 Nomination as a successor does not create any legal right(s) to, legal interests in, or any guarantee of approval and appointment as a successor by eXp.
 Additionally, an Agent's position is not a property right that can be transferred through a will, trust instrument, probate proceedings, guardianship/conservatorship proceedings, divorce proceedings, sale and/or assignment, and/or any other legal process.
-For avoidance of doubt, an Agent's legal representative (under a will), trustee (under a trust), attorney in fact (under a power of attorney), guardian or conservator (under a guardianship/conservatorship), or a court of competent jurisdiction (in legal proceedings), cannot nominate (or appoint) an Agent's successor; only an Agent can nominate his or her successor by completing and submitting the Successor to an Agent's position.
+For avoidance of doubt, an Agent's legal representative (under a will), trustee (under a trust), attorney in fact (under a power of attorney), guardian or conservator (under a guardianship/conservatorship), or a court of competent jurisdiction (in legal proceedings), cannot nominate (or appoint) an Agent's successor; only an Agent can nominate his or her successor by completing and submitting the Successor Nomination Form to eXp and only eXp can approve an Agent's nomination and appoint a successor to an Agent's position.
 An Agent's position cannot be bought, sold, traded, or otherwise conveyed by an Agent; eXp reserves the right to deny approving and accepting the appointment of an Agent's nominated successor if eXp, in its sole discretion, believes that an Agent's position is being bought, sold, traded, or otherwise conveyed.